Robert Ryan: Paramount

 In November 1939, Paramount signed Ryan to a six-month contract and announced he would play the lead in Golden Gloves (1940), citing his boxing experience at Dartmouth.
 However, after a screen test with Gloves director Edward Dmytryk, the lead went to Richard Denning and Ryan was cast in a minor, but important role as a boxing "ringer".
 He had his first credited role, while making a lasting association with the director in which they would make several films together.

 In the same year, Ryan had small parts in The Ghost Breakers (1940) and Queen of the Mob (1940) as well as small roles in North West Mounted Police (1941) and Texas Rangers Ride Again (1941).
 Then Paramount dropped him.

 He went to Broadway, where he was cast in a production of Clifford Odets' Clash by Night (1941–42), directed by Lee Strasberg and produced by Billy Rose starring Tallulah Bankhead and Lee J. Cobb.
-It had a run of 49 performances, but was high-profile and led to him being signed to a long-term contract by RKO.
+It had a run of 49 performances, but was high-profile and led to his being signed to a long-term contract by RKO.